708846441/Foundation-of-Internet-Platform-Development-Operation/Homework1.md

 *Sigma* is in 'Chinese style', just like Chinese ticketing systems, it is borned to cope with suprising amount of transaction that is only possible to be realistic in China.
 Fortunately, *Sigma* is proved to be successful and open source for scientists de go deeper into related knowledge.

+### 5. Google Omega

+#### 5.1 Characteristics

+As is described in [5], Omega has the following characteristics,

+- Presents a lightweight taxonomy of the option space for cluster scheduler development.

+- Builds a parallel scheduler architecture around shared state.
+Each scheduler can access to the entire cluster, and is allowed to compete in a free-for-all manner.

+- Uses lock-free optimistic concurrency control to mediate clashes when scheduler updates the cluster state.

+#### 5.2 Pros of Omega

+- Omega shared-state architecture can deliver performance competitive with or superior to other architectures, and that interference in real-world settings is low.
+- Omega has the ability to access the entire cluster state in a scheduler.
+- Omega greatly increases the performance of the scheduler and has better utilization.
+- The utilization ratio of hardware is high, which make full use of the resources.

+#### 5.3 Cons of Omega

+- For it doesn't exist central resource allocator in Omega, it's hard to achieve an fair scheduling.
+One scheduler may get the resources it needs more quickly, and may be more likely to race to control resources that are supposed to be distributed to others.
+- As a result of the Multi-Version Concurrency Control, there may be more conflicts during Omega runs.
+Solving these conflicts requires extra works.
+The more conflicts appear, the more quickly the performance decreases.
+- Omega has great requirements for configuration for tolerance.

+#### 5.4 Our Comments

+What Google requires is a scheduler architecture that can accommodate both types of jobs, flexibly support job-specific policies, and also scale to an ever-growing amount of scheduling work.
+Therefore, Google brings up Omega to replace Mesos.
+As is said in the paper, Omega balances its pros and cons quite well, and it performs well during these years.

 ### Reference

 [1] Boutin, E., Ekanayake, J., Lin, W., Shi, B., Zhou, J., Qian, Z., Wu, M. and Zhou, L., 2014, October.
 Apollo: Scalable and Coordinated Scheduling for Cloud-Scale Computing.
 In *OSDI*(Vol. 14, pp. 285-300).